intel/trustauthority-client-for-c/examples/azure_tpm_token/README.md

 make DEBUG=1 azure_tpm_token_docker
 ```

-When successfully built, run `docker image ls -a` includes `taas/azure_tpm_token:v1.x.x`.
+When successfully built, running `docker image ls -a` includes `taas/azure_tpm_token:v1.x.x`.

 ## Deployment Instructions
-The docker image must be present inside the CVM trust domain (TD).
-For example, it can be exported/copied from a build machine as follows.
+The docker image must be present inside the CVM.
+For example, it can be exported from a build machine as follows.

 ```shell
 #Save the azure_tpm_token Docker image into trust_authority.azure_tpm_token.tar.gz